binchenX/blog/_posts/2024-02-29-software-supply-chan-security.md

 > A software attestation is an authenticated statement (metadata) about a software artifact or collection of software artifacts.
 Software attestations are a generalization of raw artifact/code signing.

-- Proverence
+- provenance

-> It’s the verifiable information about software artifacts describing where, when and how something was produced.
-Proverence is a one specificial case of Attenstation.
+> It’s the verifiable information about software artifacts describing where, when and how something was produced. provenance is a one specificial case of Attenstation.

 - SBOM

 > SBOM is a detailed list of components and dependencies that make up a software application.
-It is a special case of Proverence.
+It is a special case of provenance.

 ## From SDLC, to CI/CD , to Software Supply Chain Security